Public Preview of PowerShell in Azure Functions 2.x

 - Creation of PowerShell function apps and functions

-- Support and templates for all 2.x triggers and input/output bindings
+- Support and templates for all 2.x triggers and input/output bindings with templates

 - Support for the